anshu-krishna/PHP-API-Framework/README.md

 - `codebase-root/` is the root directory of the codebase.
 Choose any directory.

-- `codebase-root/api-funcs-base/` is the directory where all the API functions are stored. *This directory can be named anything.*
+- `codebase-root/api-funcs-base/` is the directory where all the API definitions are stored.
+    *Directory name does not need to be `api-funcs-base`.
+It can be anything.*

 	- `@all.php` [Optional] is the file that is called for all the functions in this directory ***and its subdirectories***.